michelkana/lendingclub/CS109aLendingClub_Models.md

 ## Logistic Regression

-We will start with a simple logistic regression model for predicting loan charge-off.
+We investigate with a simple logistic regression model for predicting loan charge-off.
 The penalty parameter is found via cross-validation on the training set.